-For business customers wishing larger systems we have installed solar systems up to 120kW in size.
+For business customers requiring larger systems we have installed solar systems up to 300kW in size.

-In Queensland the maximum system size inverter which qualifies for the FIT (Feed in Tarriff) is 5kW.
+In Queensland the maximum system size (Feed in Tariff) for residential customers is 5kW per phase.

 Electrical contractors holding unrestricted electrical contracting licenses for work in, but not limited to, Queensland.

-Once Ergon has installed your new meter, and you have been approved by Ergon, you will be credited per the current FIT rate for all exported electricity.
+Once Ergon has installed your new meter, you will be credited per the current FIT rate for all exported electricity.

 In our experience, very little.
-All panels have to pass the very strict European IEC61215 and IEC61730 technical standards test parametres.
-A 250W panel is a 250W panel and its in operational performance is governed by the laws of physics not the brand or where it’s made.
+All panels have to pass the very strict Australian Clean Energy Council regulations standards test parameters.
+A 330W panel is a 330W panel and its operational performance is governed by the laws of physics not the brand or where it’s made.

 In Hervey Bay, with its unique climatic conditions, different panels function differently due to the heat and humidity.
 Ask us what the best performing panel is when buying, although usually this is the panel we’ll be using.